widatama/vim-phoenix/README.md

-# Phoenix Colorscheme for Vim
+# Phoenix Color Scheme for Vim

-Monochrome Vim colorscheme based on [Phoenix](https://github.com/netatoo/phoenix-theme).
+Monochrome Vim color scheme based on [Phoenix](https://github.com/netatoo/phoenix-theme).

 ## A Couple of Notes

 - Might be slightly different from the original
-- Terminal is not supported yet
+- Terminal colors are much different and simplified
 - Not entirely monochrome for improved usability (e.g. errors are red, diffs are green, yellow and red)
 - Available colors: Blue (default), Red, Green, Yellow, Orange, Purple (not pink)
 - Pull requests welcome